albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/README.md

 A difference in differences model will be used to identify the impact that bike lanes had on the number of new business applications in New York City.
 Additionally, I will be using neighborhoods as a fixed effect.
 The complete difference in differences model can be found below.

 # Model
 Model 1.
-Difference in Difference
+Difference in Differences

 ![Difference in Difference Model](https://github.com/albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/blob/master/model.JPG)